chr1sc/mod2vid/README.md

 mod2vid <modname>.mptm
 ```

 Test it with a short track (one pattern) because **you might have to calibrate the `DELAY` value**.
-The default is `1.0` seconds, which means: Wait 1.2 seconds between starting `xterm` and starting `openmpt123`.
+The default is `1.0` seconds, which means: Wait one second between starting `xterm` and starting `openmpt123`.
 Depending on the speed of your machine you will notice a delay either in the pattern display or the music.
 You can set the delay value either by environment variable or by argument:

 ```
 DELAY=0.8 mod2vid music.xm